atongsa/atongsa.github.io/_posts/2019-09-23-assembly_algorithm.md

     - reference
         - RACA

+### paper
+#### Genetic variation and the de novo assembly of human genomes
+#####
+- importance of complete de novo assembly as opposed to read mapping
+    - primary means to understanding the full range of human genetic variation
+- Full resolution of variation is only guaranteed by complete de novo assembly of a genome.

+###

 ## thanks by atongsa
 - thanks for your listening
 - thanks for your being with me